triton-inference-server/pytriton/examples/huggingface_opt_multinode_jax/README.md

 # Huggingface OPT JAX Multi-node Deployment

-This example shows how to easily deploy JAX large language models in a multi-node environment using pytriton.
+This example shows how to easily deploy JAX large language models in a multi-node environment using PyTriton.
 In this tutorial we will be working with [HuggingFace OPT](https://huggingface.co/docs/transformers/model_doc/opt) with up to 530B parameters.

 ## Quick start